benbrittain/fargo/README.md

 real device to copy build results and execute them.
 For Qemu there is a bit of [tricky set up](https://fuchsia.googlesource.com/magenta/+/master/docs/qemu.md#Enabling-Networking-under-QEMU-x86_64-only) to do.

+### Testing If Fargo Is working

+Now to verify if fargo is working correctly, try starting a fuchsia machine and executing a test.

+    fargo start
+    cd fargo/fargo-test
+    fargo test

+If all is well, you should see a successful test pass just as if you had ran cargo test on any other rust project.

+Do note that fargo does not check the fuchsia target env var.
+Meaning `fargo start` will start a fuchsia server using x86-64-release unless you pass it the --debug-os option, in which case it will use the debug build.
+So make sure you use a fuchsia target you built with the rust module enabled.

+Additionally, if you are using qemu you need to enable networking, otherwise fargo won't be able to copy the binary onto then fuchsia machine to run the tests.

 ## Getting Help

 For problems getting the Fuchsia build to complete, the #fuchsia IRC channel on